-In 1898 the US government decided to intervene on the side of the Cuban rebels in their struggle against Spanish rule.
+In 1898, the U.S. Government decided to intervene on the side of the Cuban rebels in their struggle against Spanish rule.
 Assistant Navy Secretary Theodore Roosevelt decides to experience the war first hand by promoting and joining a volunteer cavalry regiment.
 The regiment, later known as the Rough Riders, brings together volunteers from all corners of the nation and all walks of life.
 When Roosevelt and his men finally land on Cuba, they face ambush, intense enemy fire, and a desperate, outnumbered charge up a defended hill.
-Written by

-The true story of Lt.
-Pershing was that he was in charge of the Buffalo Solidiers with TR, he would later become General of the Army in World War I. See more »
+The true story of Lieutenant Pershing, was that he was in charge of the Buffalo Soldiers with Roosevelt.
+He would became General of the Army in World War I. See more »

 See more »

 Boots and Saddles